jacobkap/crimebythenumbers/docs/graphing-2.md

 #> 5 2015-05-01    71
 #> 6 2015-06-01    65
 ```
-Since we now have a variable that shows for each month the number of people killed, we can graph the this new dataset.
+Since we now have a variable that shows for each month the number of people killed, we can graph this new dataset.
 We'll use the same process as earlier but our dataset is now `monthly_shootings` instead of `shootings` and the x-axis variable is "month_year" instead of "date".

 ```r